toon-leader-bacon/Assembler/src/FieldProcessors/DEV_README.md

 between the XI and Address sections.
 The Field Processor classes are responsible for extracting out the fields from the Source Program line, and placing them in the correct assembler order.

+## Custom Commands

+G2X RR, IX
+General Purpose Register to Index Register.
+Take the data in the targeted GPR and copy it into the targeted IX.
+If the IX register is 0, then this is effectively a no-op

+X2G RR, IX
+Index Register to General Purpose Register
+Take the data in the targeted IX register and copy it into the targeted GPR.
+If the IX register is 0, then the value loaded into the GPR will be 0.